pavanikareddy2005-prog/support-ticket-triage-ai/README.md

 - Handle tickets in more than one language
 - Automatically route tickets to the right team based on category
 - Trigger this from an actual incoming email instead of a manual CSV upload

-## License

-MIT — feel free to use or build on this.